mutkovicova/personal-wishlist-project3/README.md

 ![card design](assets/readme-files/card-wireframe.png)

+## Debugging

+### Cards

+Materialize handily provided a code to initialise these cards via JavaScript (which I didn't think I'd need again!) if you read the initial paragraph more closely, and hidden behind another link, so I did this and it solved my issue.

+### Card tabs

+I wanted my cards to have tabs for the additional information and editing capability, in order to make the interface cleaner for the user.
+This however was hampered by these tabs not working.
+After resolving a similar issue on the cards initially, I went searching Stack Overflow and found that in fact, even though it is not documented, the tabs do need a JS script to initialise and I implemented this.
+[Stack Overflow source](https://stackoverflow.com/questions/40677831/materialize-css-tabs-are-not-working).
+After this, a singular card worked, but not all the others, so I had a look at the previous JS code to figure out how it applied to all and just added All onto the end of my querySelector.

 ## Gitpod Reminders

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type: